 Our day started on the Ernakulam-Munnar Public Bus.
 At 86 pence for a 140km bus journey through the mountains it’s hard to beat on value.
-Our bus was a big beast of iron and steam.
+It also provides a hard beating on the traveller as there is a distinct lack of suspension built into the vehicle – you feel every bump.
+It was a big beast of iron and steam.
 It looked and sounded like it was forged by dwarfs in their workshop and filled with the spirit of a tiger..
 It’s wheels like talons making short work of the hill climbs it had to undertake that day.

-Deposited on the mountainside all it took was the purchase of some Sprites and a Snickers bar or two to convince the shopkeeper that we were worth saving and he rang a friend who arrived like a knight in shining armour with his trusty Tuktuk to bring us to our accomodation.
+Deposited on the mountainside, lost and marooned we had no way of contacting our accomodation – much less knowing where it was in relation to our current position.
+But not all was lost – the purchase of some Sprites and a Snickers bar or two managed to convince the shopkeeper that we were worth saving and he rang a friend who arrived like a knight in shining armour with his trusty Tuktuk to bring us to our accomodation.

 Our new home was the River Rock Homestay, just outside the village of Kunchittany.
-The room was excellent having recently been built and the views were stunning, however the cooking was so-so and the summons to dinner was hilarious.
+The room was excellent having recently been built and the views were stunning.
+The only downside, however, was the cooking but it was salvaged by the ‘summons to dinner’…

 “Come.
 Come on to dinner.
 Come.
 Come on!!” – said in a sharp Indian accent and the banging of a pot.

 The next morning we met our driver for the day.
-He hadn’t enough English to say ‘Hello’.
+Friendly enough fellow but he hadn’t enough English to even say ‘Hello’.
 This would be fun.

-Our first stop after the 2 hour drive was Top Station.
-Nearly 8000 feet above sea level this afforded great views and photo opportunities of the surrounding lands.
+After a 2 hour drive our first stop was Top Station.
+Nearly 8,000 feet above sea level this afforded great views and photo opportunities of the surrounding lands.
 Top Station is actually located in the next door state of Tamil Nadu but the only road connecting it comes from Kerala.
 It derives its name by being the uppermost terminus of the Kottagudi Aerial Ropeway that was used to transport chests of tea down from the mountain plantations.

-After that we visited 2 dams, a spot in the river called Echo Point – a place where a natural phenomenon allows you to shout across a from one bank of Kundula Lake and here an echo back.
-We also bought some lovely homemade chocolate from one of the many stalls and had a few photo stops.
-Lunch was an excellent Thali that was only superseded by the Thali the following day.
+After that we visited 2 dams and a spot in the river called Echo Point – a place where a natural echo phenomenon allows you to shout across a from one bank of Kundula Lake and hear your voice back.
+It is quite the tourist destination so there were a number of vendors so we bought some lovely homemade chocolate from one of the many stalls and had a few photo stops.
+We stopped for lunch back in the main town – an excellent Thali (a platter of food served on a banana leaf if you are lucky!) that was only superseded by the Thali the following day.

-After lunch, with the heat beckoning and the driver running out of good ideas we decided to go back to the homestay.
+After lunch, with the heat beckoning and the driver running out of good ideas we decided to go back to the homestay in the early afternoon.

-When the workers found out John was Irish he was dragged across the factory to an old piece of machinery that was still in use.
+When the tour guide found out that John was Irish he was dragged across the factory by a couple of workers to another area away from the tour.
+He need not have worried as the intent was to show him an an old piece of machinery that was still in use today to make Tea.
 Made in Belfast Ireland was stamped on it!
+An OCB Tea Roller made by the Davidson & Co.
+Limited.

 To get back into Munnar we borrowed someone’s TukTuk as the roads were not pedestrian friendly.
-We spent the next few hours pottering around town, including a stop at the Munnar Wine Shop – the only place in town to buy booze!
+We spent the next few hours pottering around town, including a stop at the Munnar Wine Shop – the only place in town to buy booze as were still in Kerala.

 Our last night in the homestay was packed as two French families were staying the night.
 Little did they know that Johnny boy speaks French.
 Instead of salacious gossip they were talking fruit and chocolate..even Karen understood what they were saying!
 Luckily we had our forbidden beers to drink on the room balcony for entertainment.

-Munnar was relaxing but the 5.30am alarm in the form of the local temple was a bit much!
+Munnar was relaxing but the 5.30am alarm in the form of the nearby temple was a bit much!

 […] up on our trip is the Munnar Hills but we will be returning to Fort Cochin next week before our flight to Kathmandu.
 Our Last Supper […]